Share

 Measure success and keep at it

-Some marketing activities will work brilliantly for everyone all of the time.
-Some initiatives will work for others some of the time, some won’t work at all, and some ideas will have an impact at launch but need lots of continued investment to keep them alive and deliver an ROI.
+Some channel marketing activities will work brilliantly for everyone all of the time.
+Some marketing activities will work for others some of the time, some won’t work at all, and some ideas will have an impact at launch but need lots of continued investment to keep them alive and deliver an ROI.